My Lords, with the leave of the House, I will make a Statement on the security of the telecoms supply chain.

 The third area covered by the review was how to treat vendors which pose greater security and resilience risks to UK telecoms.
 As I know the House has a particular interest in this area, I will cover this recommendation in detail.
 Those risks may arise from technical deficiencies or considerations relating to the ownership and operating location of the vendor.
 As noble Lords may recall, the Government informed the other place in July that they were not in a position to announce a decision on this aspect of the review.
 We have now completed our consideration of all the information and analysis from the National Cyber Security Centre, industry and our international partners.
 Today, I am able to announce the final conclusions of the telecoms supply chain review in relation to high-risk vendors.

-In order to assess a vendor as high risk, the review recommends that a set of objective factors be taken into account.
+In order to assess whether a vendor is high risk, the review recommends that a set of objective factors be taken into account.
 These include the strategic position or scale of the vendor in the UK network; the strategic position or scale of the vendor in other telecoms networks, particularly if the vendor is new to the UK market; the quality and transparency of the vendor’s engineering practices and cyber security controls; the vendor’s resilience, both in technical terms and in relation to the continuity of supply to UK operators; the vendor’s domestic security laws in the jurisdiction where the vendor is based and the risk of external direction that conflicts with UK law; the relationship between the vendor and the vendor’s domestic state apparatus; and, finally, the availability of offensive cyber capability by that domestic state apparatus, or associated actors, that might be used to target UK interests.

 To ensure the security of 5G and full-fibre networks, it is both necessary and proportionate to place tight restrictions on the presence of any companies identified as higher risk.
-The debate is not just about “the core” and “the edge” of networks; neither is it just about trusted and untrusted vendors.
+The debate is not just about “the core” and “the edge” of networks; nor is it just about trusted and untrusted vendors.
 Threats to our networks are many and varied, whether from cyber criminals or state-sponsored malicious cyber activity.
 The most serious recent attack on UK telecoms has come from Russia, and there is no Russian equipment in our networks.

 The reality is that these are highly complicated networks relying on global supply chains, where some limited measure of vulnerability is inevitable.
 The critical security question is: how to mitigate such vulnerabilities and stop them damaging the British people and our economy.